Skip to content

 Running is great, but all types of aerobic training offer amazing physical benefits, she says.

-“Aerobic activity improves our cardiovascular fitness, decreases our risk of heart disease, lowers blood pressure, increases HDL (or ‘good’) cholesterol, helps control blood sugar, assists in weight management and weight loss, improves lung function and decreases our resting heart rate.”
+“Aerobic activity improves our cardiovascular fitness, decreases our risk of heart disease, lowers blood pressure, increases HDL (or ‘good’) cholesterol, helps control blood sugar, assists in weight management, improves lung function and decreases our resting heart rate.”

 That’s quite the list of reasons to get moving!